 1. Download and install the MacBooster app.
 It’s an effective solution that finds and eradicates viruses, including persistent ones, and boasts small system footprint along with smooth performance.
 Open it and click Scan.

 Completing this phase of the cleanup process is most likely to result in a complete eradication of the infection.
-However, it might be a good idea to ascertain the malware is gone for good.
-Furthermore, you need to revert the unwanted changes the virus had made to web browsers on your Mac.
+However, it might be a good idea to ascertain the redirect is gone for good.
+Furthermore, you still need to revert the unwanted changes the malware has made to web browsers on your Mac.

-For a start, you should spot all the obvious components of the Weknow.ac browser hijack malware on your Mac.
+For a start, you should spot all the obvious components of the Weknow.ac redirect on your Mac.
 Although some infections are too prolific to be deleted in the regular way, this cleaning technique is certainly worth a shot.
 So, go ahead and do the following:

 • Select Utilities in your Mac’s Go drop-down menu